in Student Athletic Programs

 5. Principles Concerning Enforcement

-The principles in this Statement serve the interests of all participants in student athletic programs and of the broader University community.
-Therefore, the University expects that all participants will comply.
-Nevertheless, the quality of any code of conduct is no greater than the rigor with which it is enforced.
-The purpose of enforcement is not the detection and punishment of noncompliance for its punishment's, but instead to encourage compliance with this Statement and applicable requirements by all participants.
+The principles in this Statement serve the interests of all Participants in student athletic programs and of the broader University community.
+Therefore, the University expects that all Participants will comply.

 At the other end of the spectrum, some noncompliant acts will be so serious, frequent, or deliberate, that existing University policies on faculty, staff, and student conduct and other applicable requirements provide for potentially severe sanctions and formal processes and standards of review.
 This Statement in no way alters the application of those policies or processes.